thespacedoctor/qubits/README.md

 [qubits template workspace 36868827172]: https://farm5.staticflickr.com/4403/36868827172_3eaec29a82_o.png title="qubits template workspace" width=600px

-Once you familiarise yourself with running QUBITS you can move this workspace elsewhere and tailor the spectral database and settings file for your needs.
+Once you familiarise yourself with running QUBITS you can move this workspace elsewhere and tailor the spectral database and settings file to your needs.

-## Building a Spectral Database
+### Building a Spectral Database

 Within the folder you choose to place your spectral database, create appropriately named folders for each of the specific transient objects you would like to include in the simulations.
 Note these are the names to be included in the settings file (see below) and that will appear in results files, plots and logs.
+Your database might look like this:

     qubits_spectral_database/
         SNIa/